Secure Source Coding with a Helper: Main Results

 The main result is given in the following theorem. \begin{Theo} The set of achievable rate triples $\mathcal{R}_{1-sided}$ for secure source coding with one-sided helper is given as

 where the joint distribution of the involved random variables is as follows,

-and it suffices to consider such distributions for which $|\mathcal{V}|\leq |\mathcal{Y}|+2$. \end{Theo} The proof of Theorem $1$ is given in the Appendix.
+and it suffices to consider such distributions for which $|\mathcal{V}|\leq |\mathcal{Y}|+2$. \end{Theo} The proof of Theorem \ref{Theorem1} is given in the Appendix.

-We note that inner and outer bounds for source coding model considered in this section can be obtained from the results presented in \cite{Deniz:ITW08} although these bounds do not match in general.
+We note that inner and outer bounds for source coding model considered in this section were presented in \cite[Theorem $3.1$]{Deniz:ITW08} although these bounds do not match in general.
 These bounds match when Bob has complete uncoded side information $Y^{n}$, i.e., when $R_{y}\geq H(Y)$.

-The achievability scheme which yields the rate region described in Theorem $1$ is summarized as follows: \begin{enumerate} \item Helen uses a rate-distortion code to describe the correlated source $Y$ to Bob. \item Alice performs Slepian-Wolf binning of the source $X$ with respect to the coded side information at Bob. \end{enumerate} Therefore, our result shows that the achievable scheme of Ahlswede, Korner \cite{AhlswedeKorner:1975} and Wyner \cite{Wyner:1975} is optimal in the presence of an eavesdropper.
-Moreover, on dropping the security constraint, Theorem $1$ yields the result of \cite{AhlswedeKorner:1975},\cite{Wyner:1975}.
+The achievability scheme which yields the rate region described in Theorem \ref{Theorem1} is summarized as follows: \begin{enumerate} \item Helen describes the source $Y^{n}$ to Bob through a coded output $V^{n}$. \item Alice performs Slepian-Wolf binning of the source $X^{n}$ with respect to the coded side information, $V^{n}$, available at Bob. \end{enumerate} Therefore, this result shows that the achievable scheme of Ahlswede, Korner \cite{AhlswedeKorner:1975} and Wyner \cite{Wyner:1975} is optimal in the presence of an eavesdropper.
+Moreover, upon dropping the security constraint, Theorem \ref{Theorem1} yields the result of \cite{AhlswedeKorner:1975},\cite{Wyner:1975}.

-\section{Two-Sided Helper}
+\subsection{Two-Sided Helper}